Dr Reuben Shipway

-In 2019, I re-joined the University of Portsmouth with a joint appointment as a Teaching Fellow (Marine Biology) and Research Fellow (Centre of Enzyme Innovation), along with a position as Associate Professor with the Microbiology Department, University of Massachusetts (Amherst).
+In 2019, I re-joined the University of Portsmouth with a joint appointment as a Teaching Fellow (Marine Biology) and Research Fellow (Centre of Enzyme Innovation), along with a position as Adjunct Assistant Research Professor with the Microbiology Department, University of Massachusetts (Amherst).

 I teach across a variety of undergraduate modules in Marine Biology, including ‘Marine Organisms and Ecosystems’, ‘Introduction to Marine Ecology and Oceanography’ and ‘Marine Research Skills’.
 Additionally, I also contribute to the Applied Aquatic Biology Masters programme.